-You find absolute joy in Mari Kondo-style organization, but your partner is all about "organized chaos," as they put it.
+You find absolute joy in Marie Kondo-style organization, but your partner is all about "organized chaos."
 This might have been cute in the beginning stages of the relationship, but now that you are married, it’s anything but.
 What, and who, gives?
-“Your partner has to live in this house,” says Patterson, and adds that the both of you should feel comfortable at home.
 Choose your battles carefully, says Patterson.
-If one of you sees something needs to get done—the laundry needs folding, the garbage is overflowing and must go out, or the groceries need to be put away—try taking the initiative to just do it, but also be sure to communicate your needs.
+If one of you sees something that needs to get done—the laundry needs folding, the garbage is overflowing and must go out, or the groceries need to be put away—try taking the initiative to just do it, but also be sure to communicate your needs.
 If your relationship requires more structure, making a list of chores and dividing them is one way to be ultra clear about what needs to be done around the house.
 While Patterson isn't a fan of this method because it might end up turning into a scorecard and cause resentment between couples, if this tactic works for the both of you, stick with it.

 Even the kindest families have trouble learning and being one hundred percent cool with each other’s ways.
 Sometimes, you and your spouse may get caught in the crossfire of a family argument, or you might have different traditions or ways of doing things.
-Maybe one partner feels like you spend too much time with your In-Laws, or not enough.
+Maybe one partner feels like you spend too much time with your in-laws, or not enough.
 "When you marry into a family, you enter into a history of relationships," says Colizza.
-The good news is "you don’t need to rely upon the existing dynamics––you can create new ones," Colizza adds.
+The good news: "You don’t need to rely upon the existing dynamics––you can create new ones," she adds.

-Similarly, says Colizza, "For better or worse, we all have expectations about what In-Laws will be like and we need to recognize these expectations."
-You may not love them, though maybe someday, you will.
-In the meantime try to at least be respectful, forgiving and give yourselves an opportunity to start fresh.
+"For better or worse, we all have expectations about what in-laws will be like, and we need to recognize these expectations," Colizza says.
+You may not love them, though maybe someday you will.
+In the meantime, try to at least be respectful, forgiving, and give yourselves an opportunity to start fresh.
 After all, you're family now.

 Couple vs. Solo Time